 Boundary Training: Healthy Relationships in Ministry

-Registration is $55 for the day and includes a box lunch.
-Registration is $10 for Brite students.
+Registration is $25 for the day and does not include lunch (No charge for current Brite students).
+Online registration opens AUGUST at: www.brite.edu/boundary.
 For more information call 817.257.7582 or email email@example.com.

 About Lifelong Learning